kubernetes/kubernetes/docs/kubectl.md

 ```
   kubectl config set-context name [--cluster=cluster-nickname] [--user=user-nickname] [--namespace=namespace] [flags]

- Available Flags:
+Global Flags:
       --alsologtostderr=false: log to standard error as well as files
       --api-version="": The API version to use when talking to the server
   -a, --auth-path="": Path to the auth info file.
 If missing, prompt the user.
 Only used if using https.
       --certificate-authority="": Path to a cert. file for the certificate authority.
       --client-certificate="": Path to a client key file for TLS.
       --client-key="": Path to a client key file for TLS.
-      --cluster=: cluster for the context entry in .kubeconfig
+      --cluster="": The name of the kubeconfig cluster to use
       --context="": The name of the kubeconfig context to use
       --envvar=false: use the .kubeconfig from $KUBECONFIG
       --global=false: use the .kubeconfig from /home/username